sitamgithub-MSIT/ClassyText/README.md

 ## Usage

 Once the application is up and running, you can interact with the interface to classify text into different classes of your choice.
-The model used in this project is a zero-shot text classification model, which means that it can classify text into classes that it has not seen during training.
+The model used in this project is a zero-shot text classification model, which means that it can classify text that it has not seen during training.
 This is a powerful feature that can be used in a variety of applications.

 ## Contributing